-- Receive from, and discuss with, management, at least quarterly, a report of regulatory examination activities and the results reported from such activities, including management's proposed corrective actions.
+- Receive from, and discuss with, management and internal audit, at least quarterly, a report of regulatory examination activities and the results reported from such activities, including management’s proposed corrective actions.

 - Receive reports from the internal auditors on the results of monitoring and follow-up on implementation of management’s corrective actions in response to regulatory examination reports.

 - Receive from management, at least annually, a report on ethics programs, to include administration of the programs, proposed changes to policy for the Committee’s approval and a summary of violations and corrective actions.

 - Conduct an appropriate review of all related-party transactions and business relationships — particularly those types of transactions identified in SEC Regulation S-K, Item 404 — for potential conflict of interest situations and approve all such transactions before FINRA enters into the transaction.

 - Establish procedures for handling complaints regarding accounting, internal accounting controls or auditing matters, and ensure that any such complaints are appropriately investigated.